 In the second part, we simply modify the underlying procedure, and again test for accuracy and speed.
 This is where it becomes necessary to make changes if the language doesn’t allow for redefinition of procedures.
 Often languages (or Scheme implementations, even) with this restriction on modifying defined procedures provide some other means of allowing procedures to be altered.
 It might mean something like splitting into separate files, or reloading an environment with the new values.

 product procedure this abstraction was already noted.
 The

 product I wrote are almost identical except for the math function and the alternate branch when the sum is out of range.
 The step to the next abstraction merely involves replacing those two.
-In the second part, we once again swap iterative for recursive.
+In the second part, we once again swap iterative for recursive, and can test them using the same tests as in the first part, as the interface doesn’t change.
 The test function is now testing not just

 product which use